Which of the following is classified as an account receivable? | Study Prep in Pearson+

 1

-Understand the concept of accounts receivable: Accounts receivable refers to amounts owed to a company by its customers for goods or services sold on credit.
-It represents a claim for payment and is recorded as an asset on the balance sheet.
+Understand the concept of accounts receivable: Accounts receivable refers to amounts owed to a company by its customers for goods or services provided on credit.
+It represents an asset because it is money the company expects to receive in the future.

 Analyze the options provided: Review each option to determine whether it fits the definition of accounts receivable.
-Specifically, focus on whether the amounts are owed by customers for goods or services sold on credit.
+Focus on whether the item represents amounts owed by customers for goods or services sold on credit.

-Option 1: Interest receivable from investments - This represents income earned from investments but not yet received.
-It is not related to goods or services sold on credit, so it is not classified as accounts receivable.
+Option 1: Cash received in advance from customers - This is not accounts receivable because the company has already received the cash.
+It is classified as unearned revenue, a liability, until the goods or services are delivered.

-Option 2: Advances to suppliers - These are payments made to suppliers in advance for goods or services.
-Since this is a prepayment and not an amount owed by customers, it is not classified as accounts receivable.
+Option 2: Notes payable to suppliers - This is not accounts receivable because it represents an obligation to pay suppliers, which is a liability, not an asset.

 Watch next